Department of East Asian Languages and Civilizations

 Students admitted to doctoral study in Summer 2020 and after will be guaranteed to have funding support from the University of Chicago, external sources, or a combination of the two for the duration of their program.
 This includes full tuition coverage, annual stipend, Student Services Fee, and fully paid individual annual premiums for UChicago’s student health insurance.
 More information about the financial aid for Humanities students can be found here.
 Students are expected to remain in good academic standing.

 Pedagogical training is a vital component of the educational experience at the University.
-Pedagogical training plans vary by department but are inclusive of the expectation that students will receive mentorship as course assistants and have the opportunity to teach their own stand-alone course.
+Pedagogical training plans vary by department but are inclusive of the expectation that students will receive mentorship as teaching assistants and have the opportunity to teach their own stand-alone course.

 During the first two years, students take nine courses each year.
 Depending on students' interests and preparation, some of the coursework may take place outside the Department.
 It may also include work in language, either the primary language of study or a secondary one, whether East Asian or not, as well as in a second East Asian civilization.
 Many students may also wish to spend one or more years in Japan, China, Taiwan, or Korea to achieve language mastery or do research for their dissertation.
 Teaching opportunities for students are also available.